-This year, rather than gathering for Winter Solstice, I'm sharing my ritual with you...
+This year, we're gathering for Winter Solstice, and I'm sharing my ritual with you...

 When I'm ready, I ask myself one question at a time, and write whatever comes to the surface: